-1. Alert others.
+- 1. Alert others.

-Appointment with Dean of Students

-Determined by residence hall supervisor and/or Dean

-Appointment with Dean of Students

-Proceed to evacuation route immediately.
+- Proceed to evacuation route immediately.

-If there is smoke, stay low.
+- 3. If there is smoke, stay low.

-Close all doors (room and stairwell) after you.
+- 4. Close all doors (room and stairwell) after you.

-Walk; don't run.
+- 5. Walk; don't run.

-Stay calm; assure others.
+- 6. Stay calm; assure others.

-Exit the building based on evacuation route.
+- 7. Exit the building based on evacuation route.

-Assemble at location designated on evacuation route.
+- 8. Assemble at location designated on evacuation route.

-Do not leave assembly point.
+- Do not leave assembly point.

-Obey fire warden (resident assistant) at all times.

-Fire wardens (resident assistants) will ensure that the fire department has been notified, will account for all present and any missing, and will be ready to inform the fire department accordingly.
+- 10. Obey fire warden (resident assistant) at all times. - Fire wardens (resident assistants) will ensure that the fire department has been notified, will account for all present and any missing, and will be ready to inform the fire department accordingly.